ovh/ai-twitch-examples/ai-deploy-speech-to-text/README.md

 - `download_models.py` is an optional script that allows you to download the models required by our Speech to Text Application and save them in a folder or an Object Storage with AI Deploy.
 Storing your models in a folder will save you some time.
 Indeed, you will not have to download them every time you launch the app!

-### Important
-To make it work with the diarization option (speakers differentiation), do not forget to **replace the default token by your own one** in the text area that will be displayed when the app will be launched!